danielmendoza4213/houses3d/README.md

 ### Objective:

-From an address (in Flanders) obtain a 3d model of the property.
+To obtain a 3d plot of a house in in Flanders.

 ### About the Proyect: